 Deer Valley Composite Squadron 302, located at Deer Valley Airport in north Phoenix, is part of the Arizona Wing of the Civil Air Patrol.
 With more than 140 senior and cadet members, the squadron is the largest in the Arizona Wing.
-Squadron members are involved in the Wing’s award-winning ground search and rescue team.
+Squadron members participate in emergency services missions — from the air in a CAP Cessna 182 airplane and also as part of the Wing’s award-winning ground search and rescue team.
 Squadron 302 also boasts a top-ranked cadet color guard.
-Extensive training is provided to both senior members and cadets in order to prepare them to fulfill the CAP’s mission and serve our community.
+Extensive training is provided to both senior members and cadets in order to prepare them to fulfill the CAP’s missions and serve our community.

 The Arizona Wing of the Civil Air Patrol, with 20 squadrons across the state, has more than 1,200 youth and adult members, 13 light aircraft and 22 multi-purpose vehicles.
 These assets are available when CAP is tasked to support missions that may also involve federal, state and county governments, emergency responders and law enforcement agencies to perform search and rescue, homeland security, disaster relief, humanitarian assistance and counter-drug missions.
 For more information on the Arizona Wing of CAP visit the wing’s website and Facebook page.